Financial Delegation of Authority

 11. Cancelled Delegation of Authority

-The delegating authority must notify the KCTCS System Director of Business Services in writing that a delegation has been cancelled (Email notification will suffice).
+The delegating authority must notify the KCTCS Assistant Vice President of Business Services/COO in writing that a delegation has been cancelled (Email notification will suffice).

 It is the responsibility of the person granting the original delegation to ensure that delegations are active and current.